- What is the Minimum GRE (Graduate Record Examination) Score Required? Are My Scores Competitive?

 - When is the Application Deadline?

 Our application deadline is December 1.
 All application materials must be received by this date in order for you to be considered for admission as well as for campus-wide fellowships and departmental financial support.
-We will grant a two week extension for receipt of GRE scores provided that all other materials have been received by the December 15 deadline.

 - When Will I Be Notified If I was Admitted to the Graduate Program?